What is Multi Analyser?

 When making enquiries to our live.object that represents one of the stereo pair inputs such as ‘getinfo’, the results inform us that its properties are in the dictionary format (dict).
 This means we will need to use the dictionary objects to both interpret and format requests.
 Using dict.view can be very useful here to quickly check the properties of our audio input and what options are available.

 Here is a more complete patcher from the device.
 A live.observer is being used to watch and report any changes to the tracks that are available in Live.
 The available tracks (available_routing_types) are stored in a coll object in the format of dictionary references.
-Counter is being used to create a numerical index for the each dictionary reference.
-The list of available tracks are also being added to a live.menu (in the top level patcher).
+Counter is being used to create a numerical index for each dictionary reference.
+The list of available tracks is also being added to a live.menu (in the top level patcher).

 When a track is selected in the live.menu it feeds an integer number back into this patch causing the associated dictionary reference to be outputted from coll.
 From there the dictionary reference is combined using prepend to create a message that reads “set routing_type dictionary u517000943” for example.
 This is sent to our live.object which represents one of the designated audio input pairs on our plugin~ object and voilà, we have changed our audio input.